AABDOOGH/InsectFarming/Audit Documents/Audit 1 feedback.md

 ### 3.3 Communication
 #### 3.3.1.
 Aspects Done Well
+F1: The meeting notes are very well done.

+F2: It is very clear everyone’s contribution to the meeting and the to do list of each member.

+F3: The team show that they have regular contact with their client to facilitate a good working relationship and to keep the client well informed
 #### 3.3.2 Aspects To Improve

 F1: Our shadow team advice us two sections may be created for minute-taking, one is ‘New Action Items’, to record what the team may need to do after the meeting; and the other one is ‘Action Items from Previous Meeting’, to indicate what results the team has gotten, and if the items are completed or still in-progress.